Vidit-GKMIT/artvenue-docs/docs/testcases.md

 ## 1. Introduction

 ArtVenue is a platform that connects **artists** with **venue owners**.

-- User Registration
-- Login
-- OTP Generation & Verification
-- Venue & Event Functionality
-- Artist Opt-In Workflow
-- Email Notification Service
-- Unit Tests for Individual Service Functions
+## 2.Objective

+The objective of this test plan is to ensure the ArtVenue platform meets all functional, non-functional, usability, and security requirements.
+The testing will validate:

+- Smooth login/register of artists and venue owners.
+- Venue listing, event creation, and artist opt-in workflows.
+- Correct email notification system.
+- Proper access control based on user roles (Artist / Venue Owner).

 ## 2. Scope of Testing